Kirsten Storms: Personal life

 It was confirmed in early 2013 that Storms was in a relationship with her former General Hospital co-star Brandon Barash.
 In August 2013, the couple confirmed to People that they had secretly wed in June, and were expecting their first child, a girl, in January 2014.
 On January 7, 2014, Barash confirmed on his official Twitter account that Storms had given birth to a baby girl, Harper Rose Barash.
 On April 6, 2016, Soap Opera Digest revealed that Storms and Barash had filed for divorce after more than two-and-a-half years of marriage, citing irreconcilable differences, but they will raise their daughter together as they are splitting amicably.

 Storms was pulled over on a Los Angeles freeway on September 7, 2007, by California Highway Patrol for tossing a lit cigarette out of the window of her Mercedes.
 She was arrested for a DUI following her failure at sobriety tests.
 Her blood alcohol content was measured at 0.13, above the California legal limit of 0.08.
 In November 2007, she pleaded no contest to the charges and was ordered to attend twelve Alcoholics Anonymous meetings, complete a 90-day alcohol education program, and pay $1,643 in fines.
 She also had her license suspended for six months and was placed on three years' probation.

-Storms is close friends with General Hospital co-star Kelly Monaco, which was featured in the short-lived E! reality show Dirty Soap, which aired during the fall of 2011.
+Storms is close friends with General Hospital co-star Kelly Monaco, who was featured in the short-lived E! reality show Dirty Soap, which aired during the fall of 2011.